erikfrojdh/protolib/README.md

-# protolib
+# protolib - No the name is not fixed

 Support library for analyzing data from PSI pixel and strip detectors

 ### Aim

 * Make analyzing data from our detectors easier
-* Quicker to get started for new memebers
+* Quicker to get started for new members
 * Work well with ROOT...
 * ...and as well with Python
 * Usable as a c++ library
+* Value semantics
+* Limited (no?) manual memory management

 ### Dependencies